dominikth13/grl_amod_with_pt/README.md

 ## Configure the application
 Configuration can be done in the `params/program_params.py`.
 All parameters used in the masters thesis can be configured here.
 Initially shown is the standard parameter set.

+## Parallelization
+To activate parallelization capabilities you can configure the parameters in the `params/concurrency_params.py`.
+The amount of worker processes can be configured with the `AMOUNT_OF_PROCESSES` parameter and the parallelization of the three stages can be activated with the corresponding flags.

+**Important**: The parallelization is only tested in an Ubuntu 22.04.2 LTS environment.
+It is known to fail in an Windows 11 environment.
+For safe execution outside of an linux environment, consider using Docker.